LOGISTICS MARKET STUDY

 The state of FedEx and UPS, the leaders of logistics

 With that being said, what are these two saying about themselves to both preserve and attract new customers?
-First take a look at FedEx:
+First, let’s take a look at FedEx:

 FedEx’s two main divisions, FedEx Express and FedEx Ground, are each on display here.
 FedEx is huge sponsor of the PGA and, during golf season, there are many ads like the first one.
-The ad touts the technology of FedEx Express with its app that can reroute packages to a local FedEx store, as if that is more convenient.
+The ad touts the technology of FedEx Express with its app where you can reroute packages to a local FedEx store.
+As if that is more convenient.

-The second touts the price savings FedEx Ground customers could have over UPS Ground.
+The second touts the price savings FedEx Ground customers lord over UPS Ground.
 While price is a sensitive issue for most businesses that ship a lot of products, it’s difficult to believe that the price differences between FedEx and UPS are all that significant, if they really exist at all.
-Each is going to do what it can to keep or get new business.
+Each is going to do what it can to keep or attract new business.

 No reason to choose

 What is lacking is any real reason to choose.
 Like many categories, the major players try to outmaneuver each other by claiming the very attributes that all players in the industry, regardless of size, possess.
-In fact, they are the bare minimum that any player must have.
-How can you be in the shipping business if you are not price competitive or have the technology deliver packages.
+In fact, they are the bare minimum that any player must own.
+How can you be in the shipping business if you are not price competitive or have the technology deliver packages quickly?

-More over, both FedEx and UPS (especially UPS) try very hard to tell their stories from the perspective of the consumers who are receiving the package.
+More over, both FedEx and UPS (especially UPS) tell their stories from the perspective of the consumers who are receiving the package.
 Do consumers have much of a choice as to who actually ships the packages?
 That decision is often based upon price and when the consumer actually wants the item delivered.

 Most typically, customers don’t have a choice between FedEx and UPS.
 The entity shipping the package makes that choice.

-Being basically a logistics duopoly affords both carriers the luxury of building larger and more sophisticated networks capable of delivering more shipments with each trying to outmaneuver the other.
+Being basically a logistics duopoly affords both carriers the luxury of building larger and more sophisticated networks capable of delivering more shipments.
 All the while each tries to woo more businesses to choose it over the other.

 FedEx and UPS brand meaning